Data reduction for directed feedback vertex set on graphs without long induced cycles: A kernel with respect to the undirected feedback vertex set number

 \begin{proof} The underlying undirected graph of $G[A]$ induces an undirected forest and the number of vertices of degree at least $3$ in an undirected forest is at most equal to the number of leaves minus two; the number of leaves is $|A_1|$.
 Hence, we have $|A_{\geq 3}|\leq |A_1| - 2 \leq |A_0 \cup A_1| -2 \leq |F|(|F|-1)k-2$, where the latter inequality is a consequence of the previous two lemmas (\cref{lem:direct-contributions} and~\cref{lem:non-edge-contributions}). \end{proof}

 It remains to bound the size of $A_2$.
-Following the terminology of Bergnouxnoux et al., we call a vertex $w\in A_2$ a \emph{sink} vertex or a \emph{source} vertex if the two neighbors of $w$ in $A$ are both in-neighbors or out-neighbors, respectively.
+We call a vertex $w\in A_2$ a \emph{sink} vertex or a \emph{source} vertex if the two neighbors of $w$ in $A$ are both in-neighbors or out-neighbors, respectively.
 Otherwise we call~$w$ a \emph{balanced} vertex.
 As \cref{rule:Y-shape} cannot be applied, every vertex of~$A_2$ has at least $2$ distinct neighbors in $F$.

 Let $P = (w_1,\ldots,w_r)$ be an inclusion-wise maximal directed path in $G[A]$ whose internal vertices are in $A_2$.
 We call $P$ a \emph{path segment} in $A$.
 We call $P$ an \emph{outer path segment} if at least one of its endpoints is not in $A_2$ and an \emph{inner path segment}, otherwise.
 Note that path segments are directed paths, which, by maximality, can never start or end with a balanced vertex.
 Moreover, every internal vertex of a path segment must be a balanced vertex.